carlosgorlongaiatto/LabLOCP_B_Project/README.md

 - [Timedeppar-synthetic-study](Project/Timedeppar-synthetic-study.ipynb): synthetic study performed with [Timedeppar](https://cran.r-project.org/web/packages/timedeppar/index.html)
 - [Timedeppar-case-study](Project/Timedeppar-case-study.ipynb): case study performed with Timedeppar
 - [Stan-case-study](Project/Stan-case-study.ipynb): case study performed with Stan and comparison of results obtained with Stan and Timedeppar

+## Notes
+The csv files containing the samples obtained by running the Bayesian inference packages are not provided because they exceed GitHub's file size limits.
+If you need them, please ask one of the authors.